Man shoots and kills ex-girlfriend at Christmas party: Sheriff

-Deputies say he barged into the party at a home in the 16500 block of Obsidian Drive near the Houston National Golf Club around 8:30 p.m. on Christmas Eve.
+Deputies say 52-year-old Albert Benjamin Simon barged into the party at a home in the 16500 block of Obsidian Drive near the Houston National Golf Club around 8:30 p.m. on Christmas Eve.

 @HCSOTexas units responded to a shooting at 16500 blk of Obsidian Drive.
 Preliminary info: a male arrived at a house party and shot an adult female.
 The female has been confirmed deceased at the scene.
 No other details at this time. #HouNews pic.twitter.com/5CwwNaaiWe— Ed Gonzalez (@SheriffEd_HCSO) December 25, 2019